 Undergraduate tuition for 2022-23 will be $62,456, an increase of 3.6%, or $2,170, for unaided out-of-state students attending any of Cornell’s colleges, and for unaided New York state residents attending the endowed colleges: the College of Architecture, Art and Planning; the College of Arts and Sciences; the Cornell SC Johnson College of Business; and the College of Engineering.

-For unaided undergraduate New York state residents attending contract colleges – the College of Agriculture and Life Sciences, the College of Human Ecology and the School of Industrial Relations – tuition will be $41,958, an increase of 3.9%, or $1,576.
+For unaided undergraduate New York state residents attending contract colleges – the College of Agriculture and Life Sciences, the College of Human Ecology and the School of Industrial and Labor Relations – tuition will be $41,958, an increase of 3.9%, or $1,576.